Mind Lab Pro Review [2024]

 • Expedited (2-4 days): $14.95

-In the last year, the company has lengthened these windows; previously, you could expect standard shipping to arrive within six days and expedited shipping within three.
+In the last year, the company has lengthened these shipping times; previously, you could expect standard shipping to arrive within six days and expedited shipping within three.

 Refunds and money-back guarantee

-Mind Lab Pro has two different avenues through which you can get your money back: a refund or their money-back guarantee.
+Mind Lab Pro offers two different ways to get your money back: a refund or a money-back guarantee.
 It can be confusing to determine which step is right for your situation.

 The refund works best for those with buyer’s remorse or who ordered the wrong number of bottles in the first place.
 No matter what you ordered, you can return it within 14 days as long as you don’t open or tamper with the bottles and contact customer service.

 The money-back guarantee has a few more steps.
 Ultimately, the most you can possibly recoup from the company is $69.
 That’s because the guarantee only applies to one bottle and only on your first order.
-Opti Nutra recommends trying the bottle for at least 30 days to see how you feel, but you can claim a refund within 60 days.
-The company will also take back any unused bottles you have, but you’ll only get your money back for one of them.
+Opti-Nutra recommends trying the bottle for at least 30 days to see how you feel, but you can claim a refund within 60 days.
+The company will also take back any unused bottles you have, but you’ll only get your money back for one of them (minus any shipping costs).
 To get your refund, you’ll need to email your full name, address, and order number to customer service.

 You’ll have to pay for return shipping costs for both types of refunds, too.
-Here’s what it would look like to ask for a refund on their three shipping tiers:
+Here’s what it would look like to ask for a refund on each of the three shipping tiers:

 • One bottle: Refund of $69 minus any initial and return shipping costs